complaints

 Any complaint you receive from a young people that is about your service or a decision you have made, must be addressed and resolved by you in accordance with your organisations policy and procedure for complaints and dispute resolution.

-You must document and record any complaint received from a young person into ART, including if the matter was resolved and if any further action required.
+You must document and record complaints received from a young person into ART, even if the matter was resolved and no further action is required.

-If you are unable to resolve any complaints and you feel the matter could escalate further or you receive a serious or high risk complaint (for example those alleging serious misconduct or harm), you must notify your local Regional Contract Manager (RCM) immediately.
+If you are unable to resolve any complaints and you feel the matter could escalate further, or you receive a serious or high risk complaint (for example those alleging serious misconduct or harm), you must notify your local Regional Contract Manager immediately.

-Please note, if you receive a complaint about the way you have managed an earlier complaint or the resolution of the original complaint, you must notify your RCM immediately.
+Please note, if you receive a complaint about the way you have managed an earlier complaint or the resolution of the original complaint, you must notify your Regional Contract Manager immediately.

 msd receives a complaint about your service

-If MSD receives a complaint about your service, your RCM or YSSU will make contact with the young person to acknowledge receipt of the complaint.
+If MSD receives a complaint about your service, your Regional Contract Manager or YSSU will contact the young person to acknowledge receipt of the complaint.

-Following this, your RCM will assign the complaint to you to investigate and resolve the issue with the young person.
+Following this, your Regional Contract Manager will assign the complaint to you to investigate and resolve the issue with the young person.

-On completion of your investigation, you must email your RCM and detail:
+On completion of your investigation, you must email your Regional Contract Manager and detail:

 • recommended resolution